LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 }
 ```

-`translateArray` translates an entire array. `translatePipe`, `translateArrayPipe` are "pipe" variations of existing functions.
+`translateArray` translates an entire array. `translatePipe` and `translateArrayPipe` are "pipe" variations of existing functions.

 ## `translate` pipe